Skip to main content

 What is the generic name?
 Venlafaxine Escitalopram

 What form(s) does the drug come in?
-Tablet, extended-release capsule, and tablets Tablet and oral solution
+Immediate-release tablet and extended-release capsule and tablet Tablet and oral solution

 What is the standard dosage?
-75 mg XR once per day 10 mg once per day
+75 mg extended release once per day or 75 mg immediate release administered in two or three divided doses 10 mg once per day

 How long is the typical treatment?
 Indefinite Indefinite